jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 𝒱ˢ⟦ A ⟧ V = (inj₁ (A , V)) ∈ zeroˢ
 ```

-The definition of pre-ℰ and pre-𝓥 are of similar form to the
+The definition of pre-ℰ and pre-𝒱 are of similar form to the
-explicitly step-indexed definition of ℰ and 𝓥 above, however the
+explicitly step-indexed definition of ℰ and 𝒱 above, however the
 parameter `k` is gone and all of the logical connectives have a
 superscript `f`, indicating that we're building a `RecSetᵒ`.
 Also,
-note that all the uses of `ℰˢ` and `𝓥ˢ` are guarded by the later
+note that all the uses of `ℰˢ` and `𝒱ˢ` are guarded by the later
 operator `▷ˢ`.
 Finally, in the definition of pre-ℰ, we do not use `▷ˢ
-(𝓥⟦ A ⟧ M)` but instead use `pre-𝓥 A M` because we need to say there
+(𝒱⟦ A ⟧ M)` but instead use `pre-𝒱 A M` because we need to say there
 that `M` is a semantic value now, not later.

 ```